 When you’re new to day trading, it’s important to learn about the Pattern Day Trader rule.
-This rule can affect the way you can use your brokerage account if you plan to make day traders.
+This rule can affect the way you use your brokerage account if you plan to make day trades.
 Keep reading to learn all about it.

 What is the Pattern Day Trader Rule?